Nelson Adams

 Nelson L. Adams III (born 1 February 1953) is an American physician Ob/Gyn.
 He served as president of the National Medical Association and founder and president of Access Health Solutions, LLC.

 Early years

 Adams was born in Miami, Florida where he attended Miami Jackson Senior High School and received a Silver Knight Award nomination.
 After graduating in 1970, he earned a B.A. in zoology from Howard University in 1974, and his M.D. from Meharry Medical College in 1978.
 At Meharry, he was named Student of the Year in his freshman class, and served as president of the Meharry Chapter of the Student National Medical Association.

 Adams attended Emory University in Atlanta, where he completed his internship in 1979.
-He completed his residency in obstetrics and gynecology in 1982 there.
-He opened his first private practice in Mobile, Alabama in September, 1982 shortly after.
+He completed his residency in obstetrics and gynecology in 1982.
+He opened his first private practice in Mobile, Alabama in September 1982 shortly after.